 I am a former railway telecommunications engineer, currently working at University College London, where I do lab demonstrating in the Physics & Astronomy Department.
-I recently (2013) completed an MSc in History of Science, Technology and Medicine at the London Centre for HSTM, and am currently working as an “independent scholar” in the history and philosophy of science, with a lot of help from those wonderful people in the Department of History and Philosophy of Science (HPS) at Cambridge.
+In 2013 I completed an MSc in History of Science, Technology and Medicine at the London Centre for HSTM (UCL/Imperial).
+I am due to start an MSc in the Philosophy of Science at LSE in October 2018.

 Philosophy of Science:

-A year ago (January 2017) I submitted a paper, subsequently rewritten and now entitled “Should physical laws be unit-invariant?”, to Studies in the History & Philosophy of Science.
-It is still under review.
+In January 2017 I submitted a paper, subsequently rewritten and now entitled “Should physical laws be unit-invariant?”, to Studies in the History & Philosophy of Science.
+It is still under review (May 2018).
 These things take time, apparently.

 I am also interested in the philosophy of measurement in general, and in particular the question of how traditional philosophical methods and language, developed for a largely discrete universe in which statements could be either “true” or “false”, can be reconciled with how physical science is actually done, and with the inherent uncertainties.
 See my MSc dissertation for more on this.